seanCodes/bootstrap-less-port/README.md

 ### Theming

-The recommended way of customizing Bootstrap is to modify the provided variables.
-To customize a default variables, copy and paste it from `_variables.less` into your custom Less file and change its value.
-Overrides can be included anywhere _after_ the defaults have been included; Less will respect the last value assigned.
+The recommended way of customizing Bootstrap is to override the default variables.
+To override a variable, copy and paste it from [`_variables.less`](https://github.com/seanCodes/bootstrap-less-port/blob/master/less/_variables.less) into your custom Less file and change its value.

 ```less
 // custom.less